google/node-sec-roadmap/chapter-1/threats.md

 * **Network messages** sent by server-side JavaScript originate inside the server's LAN, but those sent by client-side JavaScript typically do not.
-* **Shared memory concurrency** in client-side JavaScript happens via well-known low-level APIs like `SharedArrayBuffer`.
+* **Shared memory concurrency** in client-side JavaScript happens via well-understood APIs like `SharedArrayBuffer`.
-  [Experimental modules][threads-a-gogo] and a [workers proposal][] allow server-side JavaScript to fork threads; it is [unclear][thread corner cases] how widespread these are in production or how effective any isolation between memory spaces is.
+  [Experimental modules][threads-a-gogo] and a [workers proposal][] allow server-side JavaScript to fork threads; it is unclear how widespread these are in production or how [susceptible][thread corner cases] these are to memory corruption.

 The threat environment for server-side JavaScript is much closer to that for any other server-side framework than JavaScript in the